Ecuador travel blog by Mark Berman -

 I left Puyo and got out at the road to Pomona.
 I thought I would go check out the mirador.
 A bus finally came along

 and I travelled about 30mins to Pomona.
-By the time I got to Pomona I was wondering what I was doing there, it is really remote and there's just a village.
+By the time I got to Pomona I was wondering what I was doing here, it is really remote and there's just a village.

 Some kids were curious about me and a few people asked what I was doing there.
 I told them I came to see views of the jungle, which are actually pretty good.

-Pomona has the Rio Jamdiayacu 5mins away, a little school and stadium, a small blue church with a hand-bell and a few
+Pomona has the River Jamdiayacu 5mins away, a little school and stadium, a small blue church with a hand-bell and a few

 colorful flowers.
 At least I can say I have been to Pomona!
 I hitched a ride back to the main road with the guy who delivers gas bottles to the locals and